 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

 This recipe only takes 5 minutes to prep and less than 10 minutes on the grill.
-You can also use a charcoal grill, gas grill or indoor grill pan for this recipe.
-Pair it with a couscous salad, or fried rice for a quick and healthy dinner that everyone will love.
+You can use a charcoal grill, gas grill, or indoor grill pan.
+Pair it with a couscous salad or fried rice for a quick weeknight dinner the whole family will love.

 Here’s What You’ll Need